Nepal | India | info | About | Contact

 Nepal visa info

-**2025: Updated: try getting an ETA online but if that fails then get a visa on arrival at the airport in Kathmandu.
-Only pay the via fee by cash on arrival!**
+**2026: try getting an ETA online but if that fails then get a visa on arrival at the airport in Kathmandu.
+Regardless, only pay the via fee by cash on arrival!**

-Unlike other ETA's (Electronic Travel Authorisation) forms that MUST be filled out ahead of time, with Nepal you can simply arrive and fill out at the airport Immigration Hall.
-In fact, the form you should fill out ahead of time to make it easy sometimes fails.
+Unlike other ETA's (Electronic Travel Authorisation) that must be filled out ahead of time, with Nepal you can simply arrive and fill out at the airport Immigration Hall.
+Do try filling out ahead of time as you will be asked at airline check in however sometimes the form fails.

 Nepal visa